-Many divers look at their dive instructor or divemaster and think: “He/she is living the dream!
-Living in paradise, getting paid to dive every day!”
-There are certainly many attractive things about working as a dive instructor.
-But if these are the only reasons why you consider starting a career in diving you may have to think twice, because there’s a lot more to it.
+Many divers look at their dive instructor or divemaster and think that (s)he’s living the dream.
+Living in paradise, diving every day and getting paid for it.
+There are certainly many attractive things about working as a dive pro.
+But if these are the only reasons why you consider a career in diving you may have to think twice, because there’s a lot more to it.

 Spoiler alert: only a love for diving isn’t enough…